viniciusgerevini/godot-aseprite-wizard/README.md

 Currently, import overwrites previously imported files.
 Any manual modification in the previous resource file will be lost.

-### What is the gibberish in the node's "Editor Description"

-If you imported animations via the inspector dock before version v5.2.0, you may find some "gibberish" text in the Editor Description field.
-This is a base64 encoded config for the options you selected for that node.
-It is not required for the animation to work, however, it does improve the development flow, as you won't need to fill all information up again when re-importing your animations.

-From v5.2.0, this information is stored in the scene metadata and shouldn't be visible anymore.
-Any previously imported animation will still have the Editor Description info, but it will be moved to the metadata when re-imported again.

-You can disable the new behaviour at `Project > Project Settings > General > Animation > Storage > Use metadata`. _Keep in mind this will be deprecated in a next major version._
+### Metadata cleanup on export

+The options you select in the inspector dock are stored in the scene as metadata metadata.
 As you can select files from anywhere in your system, there is an export plugin to prevent your local path metadata to be shipped with the game.
-In case you suspect this is conflicting with other plugins (or if you think you don't need it) you can disable it at `Project > Project Settings > General > Animation > Storage > Enable metadata removal on export`.
+In case you suspect this is conflicting with other plugins (or if you think you don't need it) you can disable it at `Project > Project Settings > General > Animation > Storage > Enable Metadata Removal On Export`.

 ## Known Issues

-### SpriteFrames dock showing outdated resource

-Godot is using the cached resource.
-Open another SpriteFrame and then re-open the affected one.
-You should see the newest version.

-This issue will only show outdated resources in the editor.
-When running the project you will always see the newest changes.

 ### Big files issue (Image width cannot be greater than 16384px)